Last updated: October 2025

 access_log off;

-Specifying format allows you to use a custom format in your logs by using variables such as number of bytes sent to the client ($bytes_sent) or the request length ($request_length).
+allows you to use a custom format in your logs using variables such as the number of bytes sent to the client ($bytes_sent

-Normally, NGINX will log every transaction it processes in access_log.
-The if=condition parameter provides a powerful way to perform conditional logging so it only stores log access log messages if some condition is true.
-For example, if you only want to record requests returning a HTTP 404 status code you can use the following snippet:
+parameter provides a powerful way to perform conditional logging, storing access log messages only if a specified condition is true.
+For example, if you only want to record requests returning an HTTP 404 status code, you can use the following snippet:

 map $status $should_log {